HackyMacky/Opencore-HP-Zbook-15-G2/README.md

 # Opencore HP Zbook 15 G2
-Opencore EFI repository for HP Zbook 15 G2
+This is an Opencore EFI repository of my HP Zbook 15 G2. **DISCLAIMER:** I will not be held responsible for any damage, permanent loss of data or any sorts of consequences that may arise by using my configuration files on your devices.
+Please use at your own risk.

 ## Current Release
 - Opencore 0.7.9